Treatment of 1,4-Dioxane- and Specialty VOC-Contaminated Water

 Carcinogenic to Humans

-Classified by the United States Envrionmental Protection Agency (US EPA) as “likely to be carcinogenic to humans” by all routes of exposure, as of 2016, 1,4-dioxane had been identified at more than 34 sites on the US EPA National Priorities List (NPL), and may be present at many other sites where the common practice of analysing by a limited list of available methods for regulatory compliance has precluded its detection.
-1,4-Dioxane is included on the US EPA’s fourth drinking-water Contaminant Candidate List (CCL4) and is included in the third Unregulated Contaminant Monitoring Rule (UCMR3).
-While a US federal maximum contaminant level (MCL) has not been established for 1,4-dioxane in drinking water, a lifetime Health Advisory (HA) of 0.2 mg/L has been established.
-In the United States, eighteen states have established drinking water and groundwater guidelines, ranging from 0.25 µg/L to 77 µg/L, with six states at or below 1 ppb.
+Classified by EPA as “likely to be carcinogenic to humans” by all routes of exposure, as of 2016, 1,4-dioxane had been identified at more than 34 sites on the EPA National Priorities List (NPL), and may be present at many other sites where the common practice of analyzing by a limited list of available methods for regulatory compliance has precluded its detection.
+1,4-Dioxane is included on the EPA’s fourth drinking water contaminant candidate list and is included in the Third Unregulated Contaminant Monitoring Rule (UCMR3).
+While a federal maximum contaminant level (MCL) has not been established for 1,4-dioxane in drinking water, a lifetime Health Advisory (HA) of 0.2 mg/L has been established.
+Eighteen states have established drinking water and groundwater guidelines, ranging from 0.25-77 µg/l, with six at or below 1 ppb.

 Innovative Approach to

-Using a time-proven treatment approach in an innovative way, ECT2 designs ex situ water-treatment systems incorporating a carbonaceous synthetic adsorbent with a high affinity for 1,4-dioxane and other organic compounds.
-The product’s hydrophobic nature and unique pore size distribution facilitate the removal of 1,4-dioxane and other highly miscible organic contaminants from groundwater, enabling compliance with tight US permitting limits for 1,4-dioxane of less than 0.2 µg/L and delivering consistent, reliable treatment, independent of changes in influent concentrations, pH, and flow rates.
+Using a time-proven treatment approach in an innovative way, ECT2 designs ex-situ water treatment systems incorporating a carbonaceous synthetic adsorbent with a high affinity for 1,4-dioxane and other organic compounds.
+The product’s hydrophobic nature and unique pore size distribution facilitate the removal of 1,4-dioxane and other highly miscible organic contaminants from groundwater, enabling compliance with tight permitting limits for 1,4-dioxane of less than 0.2 µg/l and delivering consistent, reliable treatment, independent of changes in influent concentrations, pH, and flow rates.